microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyusers-confirmcompromised.md

 ## Response

-If successful, this method returns a `204 NoContent` response code
+If successful, this method returns a `204 No Content` response code
 ## Example
 ##### Request
 Here is an example of the request.